Harshal0902/Rudra/README.md

 - Custom Scroll bar
 - Scroll to Top button

-## To do
+## Methodology
-- Wish list
+- For Image Recognition we are using AI ML by TensorFlow.
-- User Login/Sign Up
+- For frontend we have used React Js (only for firearm Detection) and jQuery for frontend.
-- Adding more filter
+- For developing backend we have used JavaScript.
-- Adding user-generated reviews
+- For styling we have used CSS and Bootstrap.

 ## Prerequisites
 **Only for Firearm Detection**